Monday 12th June 2017

 After an uneventful 11-hour overnight flight but with only about 3 hours dozing on the way, I never sleep for long on flights, we touched down at 7:05am in Johannesburg.
 We had an hour before Tydon Safaris would pick us up at 8am.
 True to their word our driver, Gert, was there to meet us and shepherded us quickly to a waiting minivan with other guests on board.
 He gave us a brief itinerary of what lay before us for the day.
 Basically, it would be a 6-hour drive with two main stops and then one hour after arrival at Tydon Safari Camp at Sabi Sand we would be launched into our first evening safari.

 Alzu Petropark was a petrol station like no other, it had a fenced collection of South African animals including Eland, Buffalo, White Rhino, Zebra, Ostrich and bizarrely Emus.
 There was even a viewing window so you could watch them whilst having a pee 😊.
 However the native birds there included my first lifers, BLACKSMITH PLOVERS and the only CAPPED WHEATEAR of the trip.
-The other new SA species which I had seen before in the UK/The Gambia were EGYPTIAN GEESE, although these were certainly my first wild ones, Speckled Pigeons and Red-billed Quelea.
+The other new SA species which I had seen before in the UK/Spain were EGYPTIAN GEESE, although these were certainly my first wild ones, also Speckled Pigeons and Red-billed Quelea seen before in The Gambia.

 It was difficult to do anything else but enjoy the scenery at 70mph although an obvious WHITE-BREASTED CORMORANT on a lake at Middelburg was a lifer.
 We stopped next at Kumi Restaurant at Mbombela.
-After placing our lunch order, I escaped into the grounds where I managed two lifers, a pair of WHITE-BELLIED MOUSEBIRDS and a pair of FISCAL FLYCATCHERS.
-I also saw a pair of Fork-tailed Drongos and a new lizard, a smart AFRICAN STRIPED SKINK and a HARLEQUIN LADYBIRD (Harmonia axyridis), which welcomed me to Africa by nipping my arm but this was the only bite I got all week.
+After placing our lunch order, I escaped into the grounds where I managed three lifers, a pair of SOUTHERN BLACK FLYCATCHERS, a pair of WHITE-BELLIED MOUSEBIRDS and a pair of FISCAL FLYCATCHERS.
+I also saw a new lizard, a smart AFRICAN STRIPED SKINK and a HARLEQUIN LADYBIRD (Harmonia axyridis), which welcomed me to Africa by nipping my arm but this was the only bite I got all week.
 Lunch was good with welcome cold drinks, I had some sort of battered fish with chips, very English.

 The only other birds I could be sure of before our arrival at Sabi Sands was seven Cattle Egrets at White River.